Running JIRA over SSL or HTTPS

 Digital Certificate that are issued by trusted 3rd party CAs (Certification Authority) provide verification that your Website does indeed represent your company, thereby verifying your company's identity.
 Many CAs simply verify the domain name and issue the certificate, whereas other such as VeriSign verifies the existence of your business, the ownership of your domain name, and your authority to apply for the certificate, providing a higher standard of authentication.

-A list of CA's can be found here.
 Some of the most well known CAs are: